 While keeping Google in mind might feel like just another task on your to-do list, it’s actually a pretty exciting one.
 With the right information, you can have a big impact on your visibility on a Google results page.

 You need to make sure your pages are filled with the right information — and that that information is tagged correctly for Google to find it.
 Physician information comes with its own tag schema that can boost a page in Google’s local search.

 Become familiar with the kinds of info you need to include, and make sure to collect it for each individual provider profile.

 Top 3 Qualities Of A Good Provider Directory

 - Valid data that is kept up to date — like location, phone numbers, and insurances accepted

-- Helpful information for patients to make a decision — depends on organization goals and intended user interaction
+- Information for patients to make a decision (depends on organization goals, intended user interaction)

 - Good search and filter function to easily find the providers that are relevant to a user

 Your Provider Directory Is About Your Providers